nfabacus/CV/README.md

 [LinkedIn](https://www.linkedin.com/in/noby-fujioka-6741656) | n.fujioka@abacusmaths.info
 # Nobuyuki Fujioka

-## Self-Driven Junior Full Stack Developer
+## Self-Driven Full Stack Developer
-I am a passionate and keen learner and coder for web development, and just graduated from the [Makers Academy](http://www.makersacademy.com/) - 4-months intensive coding bootcamp.
+I am passionate about coding for web development, recently graduating from the [Makers Academy](http://www.makersacademy.com/) - 4-month intensive coding bootcamp.

-As my hobby and business, I have also been tutoring primary school children using the traditional Japanese abacus combined with mobile web technology, using my online platform.
+I became interested in coding whilst developing a mobile-responsive online platform for my small business tutoring children using the Japanese abacus.

-Alongside the full-time makers academy programme and teaching, I have been working on my personal coding projects every evening.
-Please have a look at some of my projects below.
+Alongside the full-time makers academy programme and teaching, I have been working on personal coding projects, some of which are linked below.

-I also have a solid project management experience working for international manufacturing companies in the past.
+I have nine years' project management experience in international manufacturing companies, including Foxconn and Sanyo.

 ## [My Portfolio](https://github.com/nfabacus?tab=repositories)
 ### Team work